-Among the day's biggest movers were Nationstar Mortgage Holdings, whose shares rose 12 percent to $37.31 each after Bank of America entered a deal to sell the servicing rights on over $300 billion of home loans to Nationstar and Walter Investment Management.
+Among the day's biggest movers were Nationstar Mortgage Holdings, whose shares jumped 16.9 percent to $38.83 after Bank of America entered a deal to sell the servicing rights on over $300 billion of home loans to Nationstar and Walter Investment Management.

 After touching a 22-month peak last week, the FTSE Eurofirst index of top European shares ended 0.49 percent lower at 1,161.57, although the region's bank sector as measured by the STOXX euro zone bank index bucked the market trend, gaining 1.5 percent on the Basel news on bank capital.

-MSCI's broad world equity index was down 0.35 percent at 346.48, but was still not far from an 18-month peak scaled when investors returned to the market after the immediate U.S. fiscal crisis was averted last week.
+MSCI's broad world equity index was down 0.2 percent at 347.01, but was still not far below an 18-month peak scaled when investors returned to the market after the immediate U.S. fiscal crisis was averted last week.

 EURO GAINS BEFORE ECB MEETING

 Analysts predicted the single currency would stay around those levels until after the ECB meeting.
-Some expect the ECB to point to the prospect of easier rates early this year, contrasting with signals from Federal Reserve policymakers that the U.S. central bank may pursue less-accommodative policies in the future.
+Some expected the ECB to point to the prospect of lower rates early this year from the current 0.75 percent, contrasting with signals from Federal Reserve policymakers that the U.S. central bank may pursue less-accommodative policies in the future.

 The Bank of Japan is also expected to take major steps to stimulate that country's economy later this month as the new government aims to end deflation and recession.

-The greenback weakened against the yen, last down 0.57 percent at 87.64 yen.
-Last week, the dollar climbed to a 2-1/2- year high, which some traders reckoned was overdone.
+The greenback weakened against the yen, last down 0.49 percent at 87.73 yen.
+On Friday, the dollar climbed to a 2-1/2- year high of 88.12 yen based on Reuters data, which some traders reckoned was overdone.

 Expectations of less-easy monetary policy from the Fed later this year mitigated the renewed safe-haven bids for U.S. government debt.
-The yield on benchmark Treasury 10-year notes was 1.90 percent, little changed from Friday when it ticked up to an eight-month high.
+The yield on benchmark Treasury 10-year notes was 1.90 percent, little changed from Friday when it ticked up to an eight-month high near 2 percent.

-German Bund futures were up 27 basis points at 143.13, rebounding after hitting one-month lows last week.
+German Bund futures ended up 34 basis points at 143.09, rebounding after hitting one-month lows last week.

-The weakness in stocks dragged oil prices lower, but signs of improvement in the global economy rekindled bets on higher energy demand in 2013, paring their early losses.
+The weakness in stocks dragged oil prices lower, but signs of improvement in the global economy rekindled bids for crude futures, erasing their losses in late trading.

-Gold and copper prices were stuck near their session lows.
+Gold prices fell again and stuck near their session lows.